elixir-lsp/vscode-elixir-ls/README.md

 git push my_fork my_new_branch
 ```

 You can build and install the extension locally using `vsce` command and `code` CLI.
+From the vscode-elixir-ls project root run the following commands:

 ```
 # Install JS dependencies
-npm i
+npm install

 # Build the extension
 vsce package